Moto/OpenSimCurrencyServer-2020-907/README.md

 DTL/NSL Money Server by Fumi.Iseki and NSL http://www.nsl.tuis.ac.jp , here is my test revision.

-I have fixed or switched off all errors, warnings and messages.

-Now you can experiment with new things without having old messages.

     This is currently being tested with:
     opensim-0.9.2.0 Dev - 770 target vs2019 prebuild 4.8
     Status open.